Law firm supervision

 Often lawyers find themselves in supervisor or team leader roles because they are qualified in law and have been so successful at managing their own caseload.
 However, they have never been given the basic skills to manage a team.
-With staff working more remotely now, this also brings additional challenges to supervisors, in terms of how to most effectively manage themselves and others in new ways.
-The Team Leader/Supervisor Level 3 Apprenticeship is a great programme which offers solutions and techniques to support supervisors and team leaders within law firms to achieve their potential and maximise business benefits.
+With staff working more remotely now, this also brings additional challenges to supervisors, in terms of law firm supervision.
+Management apprenticeships solutions and techniques to support managers, supervisors and team leaders within law firms to achieve their potential and maximise business benefits.

 The Law Society states that there are four main characteristics of good supervision within law firms.